Kannikakr/Searching_problems/README.md

 ##### Output:
 The program then prints the index of the first occurrence of 2 and the value at that index.

+# 4. Right most occurance in an array using binary search

+1. Initialization: The program starts by setting up variables to define the range of the array that it will search.
+Initially, it considers the entire array, from the first element to the last.

+2. Binary Search: The program uses a technique called "binary search," which is particularly efficient for sorted arrays.
+The idea is to repeatedly divide the array into two halves to zero in on the location of the key.

+        * Middle Element Check: The program examines the middle element of the current range.
+        * If the middle element is equal to the key, it records this position as a potential first occurrence.
+Then, it shifts focus to the left half of the array (to see if the key appears earlier in the array).
+        * If the key is smaller than the middle element, the program narrows its search to the left half (as all elements on the right will be larger).
+        * If the key is larger, the search continues in the right half (as all elements on the left will be smaller).

+3. Termination: The search continues until the range of the array has been fully explored (when the start index surpasses the end index).
+At this point, the recorded position of the first occurrence of the key is returned.

+##### Output:
+Finally, the program prints the index where the key first appears in the array and the value at that position.

+##### Example:
+Consider an array like [1, 2, 2, 2, 3, 4, 5, 6, 7].
+If the key is 2, the program will identify that 2 first occurs at index 1 and will output that information.